Smoke Stacks on Union Pacific Steam Locomotives

 Index For This Page

 Although not their true name, what are known to present-day railfans and modelers as "Sweeney" exhaust stacks first came to Union Pacific in the 1932-1934 time period.
-Most apparent on UP's 2-8-2, 2-10-2, and 4-6-2 steam locomotives, Sweeney exhaust stacks were merely the most visible part of the on-going effort by Union Pacific to improve the drafting of its steam locomotives, which resulted in more economical operation and increased reliability.
-This improved drafting includes the flow of air across the grates in the bottom of the fire box, air flow through the flues, and through the smokebox, along with the nozzles for exhaust steam from the cylinders.
+Most apparent on UP's 2-8-2, 2-10-2, and 4-6-2 steam locomotives, these so-called "Sweeney" exhaust stacks were merely the most visible part of the on-going effort by Union Pacific to improve the drafting of its steam locomotives, which resulted in more economical operation and increased reliability.
+A major part of the improvements were annular ports on the exhaust nozzles, similar to those originally designed by Don Sweney in 1899.
+The improved drafting included the flow of air across the grates in the bottom of the fire box, air flow through the flues, and through the smokebox, along with the nozzles for exhaust steam from the cylinders.

 These references in 1899 all refer to the apparatus as the "Sweeney" nozzle.
 But in fact, the design was patented in May 1899 by Don.
 R. Sweney.
 (Note the different spelling.)
 Sweney himself was a student at the University of Illinois at Urbana when he completed most of the design for his steam locomotive nozzle.
 He received his degree in 1896 and applied for a patent in October 1898.
 Don Sweney was born in February 1872, and died in September 1943, and is buried in Sheridan, LaSalle County, Illinois.
 A biography published in 1906 showed that at the time he was Road Foreman of Engines on CB&Q at Galesburg, and had started with CB&Q in 1899 as a draftsman.

-Sweney 1899 Patent -- Note that the application was witnessed by W. H. Van Dervoort, one of the principles of the company, Root & Van Dervoort, manufacturers of the design.
+View the Sweney 1899 Patent -- Note that the application was witnessed by W. H. Van Dervoort, one of the principals of the company, Root & Van Dervoort, manufacturers of the design.

 Looking For Improvements